RogerSelwyn/O365-HomeAssistant/README.md

 3. Click Add a Redirect URI.
 Click Add a platform.
 Select Web.
 Set redirect URI to: `https://login.microsoftonline.com/common/oauth2/nativeclient`, leave the other fields blank and click Configure.

    An alternate method of authentication is available which requires internet access to your HA instance if preferred.
 The alternate method is simpler to use when authenticating, but is more complex to setup correctly.
 See [Authentication](#authentication) section for more details.
-I AGREE WITH THESE CHANGES TO KEEP THE FLOW, BUT I STILL THINK IT WOULD BE HELPFUL TO ADD MORE DETAILS ABOUT THE PROS/CONS OF EACH METHOD...MAYBE IN THE AUTHENTICATION SECTION AS THE PREVIOUS SENTENCE IMPLIES?

    _**NOTE:** As of version 3.2.0, the primary (default) and alternate authentication methods have essentially reversed.
 The primary (default) method now DOES NOT require direct access to your HA instance from the internet while the alternate method DOES require direct access.
 If you previously did NOT set 'alt_auth_flow' or had it set to False, please set 'alt_auth_method' to True and remove 'alt_auth_flow' from your config.
 This will only be necessary upon re-authentication._